zer0cache/matic-docs/docs/validate/reporting-issues.md

 ## Contact us for further questions

-You can always connect with the Community Leaders Anurag & Parvez on Discord or through email:
+You can always connect with the community leaders, Anurag & Parvez, via email or Discord:

 ### Via email